drmortalwombat/oscar64/README.md

 * -xz : extended zero page usage, more zero page space, but no return to basic
 * -cid : cartridge type ID, used by vice emulator
 * -pp : compile in C++ mode
+* -psci : use PETSCII encoding for all strings without prefix

 A list of source files can be provided.